AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * The search is [case-insensitive](#glossary). e.g `applicant` will match `Applicant`

 Examples:
-* `filterout t/offered` will filter out all applicants that were already offered the job, the remaining list will display applicants without the "Offered" tag.
+* `filterout t/offered` will filter out all applicants that were already offered the job, the remaining list will display applicants without the `Offered` tag.

 ![filterout message](images/Ui-FilterOutCommand.png)